Tongi

 Tongi (টঙ্গী) is a major township in Gazipur, Bangladesh, with a population of 350,000.
 It hosts the Biswa Ijtema and features a BSCIC industrial area, which produces BDT 1500 crore of industrial products annually, and marks the northern border of Dhaka since 1786.
-Tongi Shahid Smrity high School compound is mass burial site of the genocide in Liberation War of Bangladesh.
+The Tongi Shahid Smrity high School compound is a mass burial site of the genocide committed during the Bangladesh Liberation War.
+It is part of Greater Dhaka.

 History

 Mir Jumla II (1660–1663) built a fort to protect the northern entry of Dhaka during his reign as a Mughal subadar (1660–1663).
 The subadar also built a bridge over the river Turag.
 Mir Jumla constructed a road, now a part of the Dhaka-Mymensingh highway, that connected Tongi with Bag-e-Badshahi.
 It served as an axis of urban growth in the 19th and 20th centuries as sites for establishment of new urban settlements - Gulshan (formed in 1961), Banani (in 1964), Baridhara (in 1972) and Uttara (in 1965) - were picked off the highlands along that axis road.

 In 1786, Tongi-Jamalpur was designated as the northern boundary of Dhaka by the East India Company, reaffirmed by John Taylor, the first English Commercial Resident of Dhaka in 1800.